-But even with her acclimatization to the jungle life, Marina yearned for human contact.
-Hunters, armed with machetes and guns, started occasionally passing close by, the sight of which would frighten Marina at first.
+But even with her acclimatization to jungle life, Marina yearned for human contact.
+Hunters, armed with machetes and guns, started occasionally passing close by, the sight of which frightened Marina at first.
 But then one day, she decided to approach them.

 Naked and walking on all fours, Marina cried for the men to help her.
 But what happened next was far from salvation.

-While then men did bring Marina back to civilzation, it was a far cry from a pleasant new beginning.
+While the men did bring Marina back to civilzation, it was a far cry from a pleasant new beginning.

 Marina was sold into a brothel, where she was regularly beaten and forced to do chores, although she denies any involvement in prostitution.
 Eventually, Marina gathered courage and made her escape into the streets of Cúcuta, where she bonded with other homeless children.